nicogravel/UNICOG_ResearchLog/README.md

 <details>
   <summary><span style="color:#3382FF"> Create a Python package</span></summary>

-  Create a pyproject.toml file in the root of your project:
+  Create a `pyproject.toml` file in the root of your project:

   ```shell
   cd ResearchLog
   touch pyproject.toml.py
   ```

-  and add the following to pyproject.toml:
+  and add the following to `pyproject.toml`:

   ```toml
   [build-system]